-This is important as the vinegar will begin to erode the enamel of the teeth leading to future dental problems.
+This is important as the vinegar will begin to erode the teeth’ enamel leading to future dental problems.

 Kill The Slitheen

-If you are ever faced with a deadly onslaught of the Slitheen.
-Don’t laugh, it might happen.
-Just throw a bottle of vinegar over them and they will explode!
+Suppose you are ever faced with a deadly onslaught of the Slitheen.
+Don’t laugh; it might happen.
+Just throw a bottle of vinegar over them, and they will explode!

 Vinegar In Summary

-Vinegar really is a miracle product when you consider that it has been used by us for at least 10,000 years.
+Vinegar really is a miracle product when you consider that we have used it for at least 10,000 years.
 It’s even more remarkable to know that we are still making scientific discoveries about it.

 Hopefully, you will have learned something interesting about how vinegar kills germs and how you can boost its natural capabilities.
 Remember also that vinegar is natural and will not harm the environment, unlike most commercial cleaners.

-However, a lot of the EPA registered products have some very strong and toxic chemicals in them.
+However, a lot of the EPA registered products have some powerful and toxic chemicals in them.
 Not only can they be dangerous to us and the planet, but they can also be dangerous to all life.